Bounty (1960 ship): Loss in Hurricane Sandy

 Vice Admiral Robert C. Parker, USCG, reported the ship had sunk and 14 people had been rescued from life rafts by two rescue helicopters.
 The storm had washed the captain and two crew overboard; one of the crew had made it to a life raft, but the other two were missing.
 They wore orange survival suits complete with strobe lights; thus rescuers had some hope of finding them alive.
 Claudene Christian, one of the two missing crew members, was found by the Coast Guard.
 She was unresponsive, and later pronounced dead at a hospital.

 The last missing person was long-time captain Robin Walbridge.
 He was raised in Montpelier, Vermont, and later moved to St. Petersburg, Florida.
 He was a field mechanic on houseboats who worked his way up to obtaining a 1600-ton license in 1995, when he began working as a Bounty crew member.
 Search efforts for Walbridge continued over an area of 12000 nmi2 until they were suspended on 1 November 2012.

 A formal investigation into the sinking was ordered by USCG Rear Admiral Steven Ratti on November 2, 2012.
 An inquiry into the sinking was held in Portsmouth, Virginia, between February 12 and 20, 2013, at which it was concluded that Captain Walbridge's decision to sail the ship into the path of Hurricane Sandy was the cause, and the inquiry found this to have been a "reckless decision".
 It was also found that the "leading cause that contributed to the loss" of life was the captain's "decision to order the crew to abandon the ship much too late".
 The loss of the ship prompted the USCG to conduct a review of the events and decisions leading to the loss of the ship.

 Lawsuits

-In May of 2013, family members of Claudene Christian filed a $90 million civil lawsuit against the ship owners, alleging unseaworthiness and negligence.
+In May 2013, family members of Claudene Christian filed a $90 million civil lawsuit against the ship owners, alleging unseaworthiness and negligence.
 The suit was settled out of court for an undisclosed sum.

-The boat’s insurer, Acadia Insurance Company, sued HMS Bounty Organization, LLC and Robert Hansen in November of 2014 for return of insurance proceed paid out under the relevant policies, alleging unseaworthiness, violation of good faith and other matters.
+The boat's insurer, Acadia Insurance Company, sued HMS Bounty Organization, LLC and Robert Hansen in November 2014 for return of insurance proceed paid out under the relevant policies, alleging unseaworthiness, violation of good faith and other matters.
 On April 11, 2022, the Eastern District of New York ruled in favor of defendants, holding the insurer had failed to prove its claims.